junxit/us-congress-bills-115/metadata.md

 - 2017-01-30 — The House Committee on Rules reported an original measure, H. Rept.
 115-7, by Mr. Buck.
 - 2017-01-30 — The House Committee on Rules reported an original measure, H. Rept.
 115-7, by Mr. Buck.
 - 2017-01-30 — The resolution provides for one hour of general debate on both H.J.Res.
 40 and H.J.Res.
 41. All points of order against consideration are waived for both joint resolutions.
+- 2017-02-01 — Considered as privileged matter. (consideration: CR H831-839)
+- 2017-02-01 — DEBATE - The House proceeded with one hour of debate on H. Res.
+71.
+- 2017-02-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-02-01 — On agreeing to the resolution Agreed to by recorded vote: 231 - 191 (Roll no. 71). (text: CR H831)
+- 2017-02-01 — On ordering the previous question Agreed to by the Yeas and Nays: 231 - 191 (Roll no. 70). (consideration: CR H838-839)
+- 2017-02-01 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 231 - 191 (Roll no. 71).(text: CR H831)